-The Company has paid \$65.1 million of the total consideration of \$77.9 million through December 31, 2010.
-The remaining \$12.8 million includes amounts relating to holdback provisions and debt payments of the acquired businesses that the Company has assumed.
-The goodwill associated with the acquisitions of Minarik, Allied and Fawick are not deductible for tax purposes.
-The goodwill associated with the acquisition of Global is deductible for tax purposes.
-The goodwill for each acquisition is the result of expected synergies from combining the operations of the acquired businesses with the Company's operations and intangible assets that do not qualify for separate recognition, such as an assembled workforce.
-There are \$97.5 million in revenues from these acquisitions included in the Consolidated Statement of Operations for the year ended December 31, 2010.
+The Company has paid \$74.6 million of the total consideration of \$79.7 million through December 31, 2011.
+The remaining \$5.1 million represents contingent consideration and working capital adjustment holdbacks.
+The Company recorded a \$3.4 million contingent consideration liability, which is based on the attainment of certain gross profit targets by the acquired business through 2014.
+The total possible undiscounted payments could range from \$0 to \$4.0 million.
+The goodwill associated with the acquisitions of Target and Catching is tax deductible (excluding the portion relating to the contingent consideration liability, which is not deductible until paid).
+The goodwill resulting from the acquisition of Vermont Composites is not tax deductible.
+The goodwill is the result of expected synergies from combining the operations of the acquired business with the Company's operations and intangible assets that do not qualify for separate recognition, such as an assembled workforce.
+There is \$10.3 million of revenue from these acquisitions included in the Consolidated Statement of Operations for the year ended December 31, 2011.

-The fair value of the combined identifiable intangible assets of \$23.6 million, consisting of trade names, customer relationships, non-compete agreements and developed technologies, was determined using the income approach.
-Specifically, the relief-from-royalty method was utilized for the trade names, the discounted cash flows method was utilized for the customer relationships and non-compete agreements, and the replacement cost method was used for the developed technologies.
-The trade names, \$0.8 million, are being amortized over a period of 3 to 7 years, the customer relationships, \$20.1 million, are being amortized over a period of 10 to 15 years, the non-compete agreements, \$2.0 million, are being amortized over a period of 1 to 5 years and the developed technologies, \$0.7 million, are being amortized over a period of 5-7 years, the estimated lives of the assets.
+The fair value of the identifiable intangible assets of \$27.6 million, consisting of trade names, non-compete agreements and customer list/relationships, was determined using the income approach.
+Specifically, the relief-from-royalty method was utilized for the trade names and the discounted cash flows method was utilized for the customer relationships and non-compete agreements.
+The trade names, \$0.5 million, are being amortized over periods ranging from 3 to 5 years; the non-compete agreements, \$0.2 million; are being amortized over a 2-year period; and the customer relationships, \$26.9 million, are being amortized over periods ranging from 8 to 21 years, the estimated lives of the assets.